The 3rd House in Astrology: Communication, Siblings, and the Curious Mind

 Mercury in the 3rd House

 Mercury rules this house, so it operates with clarity and ease here.
 Your mind is quick and your verbal skills are strong.
 You may have had an early gift for language, reading, or writing.
 This placement often shows up in people who work with words professionally — journalists, editors, teachers, copywriters.
+Learn more about how Mercury works across the chart.

 Venus in the 3rd House